f-grimaldi/AdvAttack/README.md

 * *[XXX]Optim.py* implement the optimizers described in the papers.

 *Attack[dataset]_[optimizer].py* are used to perform a specific attack on a specific dataset and to visualize the generated adversarial image and the loss function.

+### Examples
+Here we give an example of how to run an evaluation of *Zero Stochastic Conditional Gradient with Inexact Updates* against *VGG16* fine-tuned on*Cifar10*.
+Only a subset of arguments will be given, full explanation of the arguments can be found inside the scripts.

+      cd scripts
+      evaluation.py --optimizer "inexact" -- data "cifar10" --maximise 0 --epochs 100 --n_gradient 4000 --batch_size 1000 --mu 0.0025 --gamma 1